Configure GPU-enabled nodes

 Enable GPU

-Steps to enable GPU for your organization include the following, which are specific to your environment and preferences.
+To enable GPU for your organization, complete the following steps, which are specific to your environment and preferences:

-1. Complete steps to configure raster analytics or another capability for which you want to use GPU-enabled nodes.
+1. Complete steps to configure raster analytics, notebook services, or another capability for which you want to use GPU-enabled nodes.

 2. Verify whether your instance has the device plugin installed.

-3. To leverage GPU enabled nodes for your organization's GIS workflows, set requests and limits for GPU.
+3. To use GPU-enabled nodes for your organization's GIS workflows, configure access to GPU resources.

-4. Optionally, if you want to run GPU workloads exclusively on GPU nodes, configure node affinity and tolerations.
+4. Optionally, to run GPU workloads exclusively on GPU nodes, configure node affinity and tolerations.

-Use the ArcGIS Enterprise Administrator API Directory to set requests and limits for GPU for each of the following deployments:
+If you are enabling GPU for raster analytics, complete the following steps to use the ArcGIS Enterprise Administrator API Directory to set GPU requests and limits for each of the following deployments:

 • system-rasteranalysistools-gpsyncserver (used for training models)